 Updated March 2017

-A video of a more advanced VR project made in Unity 3D using the Google Cardboard SDK.
+Below is a video of a more advanced VR project that I made in Unity 3D using the Google Cardboard SDK.
 I am enrolled in the VR Nanodegree from Udacity; this was one of my assignments.

 You can view the video full screen using Google cardboard to the get the VR effect!